interactis/muva-api-doc/README.md

-## <a name="get-app-messages"></a>GET app/messages
+## <a name="get-app-locales"></a>GET app/locales

 ### Description

-Get all app messages in the available languages.
+Get all strings that are used in the app in the available languages.
 Use it to translate the user interface into the user's language.

 ### Headers